dakotagporter/tvl/README.md

 ![TVL Logo](/assets/img/tvl.jfif)

 This repository contains all source code for the TVL - ProTeam web application.
+### Location
+website

 ## Purpose

 This web application provides functionality and ease of use to ordering capabilities and inventory changes for the TVL - Proteam account.

-## Use
+## Main Features

-User can register for a personal account granting them access to the Proteam inventory.
+ - User can register for a personal account granting them access to the Proteam inventory.
+ - User can update inventory manually.
+ - User can submit an order and inventory will be updated automatically using the given quantities and products.